dinhomathias/Amc/Transition-guide-to-Version-20.0.md

 We introduced the usage of `__slots__` in v13.6, which can reduce memory usage and improve performance.
 In v20 we removed the ability to set custom attributes on all objects except for `ext.CallbackContext`.
 To store data, we recommend to use PTB's built-in mechanism for [storing data](Storing-bot,-user-and-chat-related-data) instead.
 If you want to add additional functionality to some class, we suggest subclassing it.

+## Keyword-Only arguments

+Since v20.0a1, all arguments of bot methods that were added by PTB are now keyword-only arguments.
+Most importantly, this covers the `*_timeout` and `api_kwargs` arguments.

 ## Removed features

 We made a cut and dropped all deprecated functionality.
 Most importantly, this includes the old-style handler API, which was deprecated in [[Version 12|Transition-guide-to-Version-12.0#context-based-callbacks]], and the MessageQueue.